psu13/mutable-hakyll/posts/back-and-forth.md

 - Long: 70-200mm or 70-300mm.

 The Olympus cameras that I use have a sensor that is smaller than a piece of 35mm film.
-In fact, it is strategically set up so that if you double the actual focal length of the lens you are using, the field of view you get will be about the same as that doubled focal length would have when using a 35mm camera.
+In fact, it is strategically set up so that if you are using a lens with some given focal length, the field of view you see is the same as using a lens with double that focal length on a 35mm camera.
 This rule is harder to explain than to say with an example: A 12mm lens becomes 24mm, 50mm becomes 100mm, etc.

 This means that the three lenses I want above are something like this:

-- Very wide: 7-14mm or 8-25mm.
+- Very wide: 7-14mm (14-28mm equivalent) or 8-25mm (16-50mm equivalent).
-- Wide to Midrange: 12-40mm or 12-100mm.
+- Wide to Midrange: 12-40mm or 12-100mm (24-80mm, or 24-200mm equivalent).
-- Long: 40-150mm.
+- Long: 40-150mm (80-300mm equivalent).

-Because the "real" focal lengths of the lenses are shorter than what you would build for a 35mm camera, the lenses themselves are inherently smaller for the same range of field of view.
-But, the lenses also have to cover a smaller chip area with a nice image, which also lets you make them a lot smaller by volume.
+Because the "actual" focal lengths of the lenses are shorter than what you would build for a 35mm camera, the lenses themselves are inherently smaller for the same range of field of view.
+Plus, the lenses have to cover a much smaller chip area with a nice image, which lets you make them a lot smaller by volume.

-So, even though the Nikon mirrorless _body_ is in fact a lot smaller than the old DSLRs, the _lenses_ you put on them are basically the same size.
-And the _lenses_ become the limiting factor in size, weight, and volume when carrying the camera around.
+Meanwhile, even though the Nikon mirrorless _body_ is in fact a lot smaller than the old DSLRs, the _lenses_ you put on them are basically the same size since they have to cover the same piece of CCD.
+And this size is much bigger than the Olympus stuff.
+So in the end the _lenses_ become the limiting factor in size, weight, and volume when carrying the camera around.

-If you compare the size of camera+lens for the two systems your universal conclusion is that the Nikon lenses are longer, fatter, and heavier than the Olympus lenses of similar focal lengths.
+If you compare the size of camera+lens for the two systems your universal conclusion is that the Nikon lenses are longer, fatter, and heavier than the Olympus lenses of similar equivalent focal lengths.

-Here is each camera with a midrange zoom attached:
+Here is each camera with a midrange zoom attached.
+The Olympus is a 12-40mm F2.8 (24-80mm equivalent) and the Nikon is the 24-70 F4.

 > > <a href="../images/IMG_1213.jpg">
 <img src="../images/IMG_1213.jpg" width=480></a>

+As we observed above, the bodies are not that different in size (although the Olympus is a bit smaller in every dimension, which adds up).
+But the Olympus lens is a lot smaller than the Nikon even though it's a stop faster, and this is one of the more compact Nikon lenses.

-Here the Nikon has the same zoom as before, the the Olympus has a zoom lens with twice the reach.
+Next, the Nikon has the same zoom as before, and the Olympus has a zoom lens with twice the range as before (12-100mm F4 (24-200 equivalent)).
 The total Olympus package is still a lot smaller because the width of the camera body and the diameter of the lens is so much smaller.

 > > <a href="../images/IMG_1214.jpg">
 <img src="../images/IMG_1214.jpg" width=480></a>